 Many organizations’ Fiscal Years begin on the 1st.

-The MLB Playoffs begin the first week of October with the World Series tentatively scheduled to begin October 22nd.
+The MLB Playoffs will begin in October with the World Series scheduled to begin October 26th.

 Source of the Month